UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

 ## Job scripts (batch)

-!!! info

 - A batch job is an instruction you give the computer to perform.
 - The instruction is settled when it has been sent to the job scheduler.
     - you can though ``cancel`` the job, if you find out that you missed anything

+!!! info

+    - Content of batch script :
+    - Slurm parameters (**flags**)
+    - Load software modules
+    - (Navigate in file system)
+    - Run program(s)
+    - (Collect output)
+    - ... and more

 !!! tip